10 Hours / 10 CEs

 • Experience Level

-• New to DBT or behavioral principles; seeking to understand core concepts such as reinforcement, punishment, shaping, extinction, and the integration of change and acceptance strategies.
+• Beginner: Participants who are new to DBT or behavioral principles and are seeking foundational knowledge of key concepts such as reinforcement, punishment, shaping, extinction, and the integration of change and acceptance strategies.
+Focus is on understanding the behavioral underpinnings of DBT and their application to emotion regulation.

 • Practice Setting